 What’s the cost going to be for this feature?

 Each edition of the app will have a set tier of included Keap Marketing Number text messages (sent through Broadcasts, Easy Automations, or Advanced Automations).
-After those messages are sent, each message will have a standard price to it.
-As of June 2021, we plan that the cost will be $0.04 (4 cents) per message once we release this feature to all customers.
+After those messages are sent, each additional message will be billed at $0.015/message.

 Are users billed for all message types, including system generated messages like opt-in and auto reply?

 No. Keap users are only billed for content messages sent to recipients that have opted in.
 Opt-in messages and auto reply messages are not billable to the Keap user.

 Will all messages sent be billable, or only those messages that reach my contacts?

 We only bill for messages that reach users who have opted in.
 Below is an example send breakdown.

 A Broadcast is sent to a list of 100 contacts OR I add 100 contacts to an automation with 1 Text Message in the sequence.

 10 of those contacts do not have phone numbers on the contact record.

 This means 90 opt-in messages are sent out.